-Property tax bills arriving, but they won’t reflect pandemic’s impact
+Property tax bills are arriving in King County, but they won’t reflect pandemic’s impact

 King County residents awaiting their property tax bills shouldn’t expect a break because of the pandemic, County Assessor John Wilson said Wednesday.

-Across the county, property taxes will increase by an average 4%, according to the county assessor’s office, though some areas where voters approved tax hikes will see double-digit increases.
+Across the county, property taxes will increase by an average of 4%, according to the county assessor’s office, though some areas where voters approved tax hikes will see double-digit increases.

 The assessor sets values based on data from January of the previous year.
 So, the bills arriving any day now are based on January 2020 values, before the pandemic hit locally and hammered the economy.
 Increases are driven more by new levies and tax measures approved by voters than by rising property values, according to the assessor’s office.